luisangeldd/Compose-Media-Picker/README-en.md

 - Easy to use and user-friendly.

-- Inject dependency whit Koin, simple and fast.
+- Dependency injection with Koin or Dagger Hilt, simple and fast.

 - [Material Design 3](https://m3.material.io/) style UI.